-Here is my first review as a member of this year’s Giller Prize Shadow Jury: The Year of the Flood (2009) (long listed for 2009 Giller Prize).
+Here is my first review as a member of this year’s Giller Prize Shadow Jury: The Year of the Flood.
 I’m excited to discuss this book!
-However, because I don’t want that sentiment to mislead any Atwood lovers into reading a highly irreverent review you’d rather avoid, I must forego witholding my opinion of this book and forewarn you: my basic response to The Year of the Flood was (1) giddiness because the first half, to me, was ”So Bad It’s Great!”; (2) indifference as the book became nothing more than a faux-literary thriller, with all of the conventions and lack of depth so that it read more like Stephen King than Margaret Atwood; and (3) indignation at the author’s pretensions, particularly in the self-promoting build-up to this novel’s release and as showcased on the “Acknowledgements” page.
+However, because I don’t want that sentiment to mislead any Atwood lovers into reading a highly irreverent review you’d rather avoid, I must forego witholding my opinion of this book and forewarn you: my basic response to The Year of the Flood was (1) giddiness because the first half, to me, was “So Bad It’s Great!”; (2) indifference as the book became nothing more than a faux-literary thriller, with all of the conventions and lack of depth so that it read more like Stephen King than Margaret Atwood; and (3) indignation at the author’s pretensions, particularly in the self-promoting build-up to this novel’s release and as showcased on the “Acknowledgements” page.
 In brief, this is not a glowing review.
 In fact this might be my most negative review yet, and I usually avoid such negativity.
 However, it’s worth discussing this book, negativity and all (well, negativity is about all that’s here), and not just because of the Shadow Jury.
 There are a lot of books out there that don’t pretend to be literature; they have their place and meet their expectations.
 Then there is an ugly class of books that pretend to be more than they are.
 I don’t like it when an author who knows better presents that faux literature as something profound.
-And it’s almost offensive when that author’s methods for promoting that faux literature are beyond pretentious.
+And it’s almost offensive when that author’s methods for promoting the book are beyond pretentious.

-Let me get one thing straight, though, before I call down your ire, or at least before I call down more of your ire: I do respect some of Atwood’s contributions to genuine literature.
+Let me get one thing straight, though, before I call down your ire, or at least before I call down more of your ire: I do respect some of Atwood’s work.
 She has exceptional talent.
 You’ll find nothing but my deepest praise for The Handmaid’s Tale; it is one of my favorite books, truly a highlight not just of Atwood’s career, but also a highlight of speculative fiction.
 Alias Grace (which won the Giller and was one of the first books I reviewed on this site) had me intrigued throughout until the disappointing ending.
 And The Blind Assassin was as clever and enjoyable a book-that-should-not-have-won-the-Booker as you’ll find.
-Furthermore, after reading The Year of the Flood, I am actually more likely to read Oryx and Crake (The Year of the Flood takes place at the same time and even involves some of the same characters), as the references to it towards the end seemed more substantial and interesting than the melodrama I was reading.
+Furthermore, after reading The Year of the Flood, I am actually more likely to read Oryx and Crake (The Year of the Flood takes place at the same time and even involves some of the same characters), as the references to it towards the end seemed more substantial and interesting than the soap opera I was reading.
 So, hopefully you see that while I do not hold myself out to be Atwood’s greatest fan, I am attracted to her books.
 She is a terrific writer, sometimes, but I’m afraid what we have here is a prime example of talent gutted by ego.